isaacnmm/pestpolicy-hugo2XX/content/posts/summer-lawn-care-guide/index.md

 ###  3. Fertilize Sparingly (or Not At All)

-* **Cool
-- Season Grasses: ** **Avoid heavy nitrogen fertilization during summer. ** Pushing new growth in hot weather significantly stresses the plant and can lead to disease.
-If you absolutely must fertilize, use a very light application of a slow
+* **Cool-Season Grasses: ** **Avoid heavy nitrogen fertilization during summer. ** Pushing new growth in hot weather significantly stresses the plant and can lead to disease.
+If you absolutely must fertilize, use a very light application of a slow-release, low-nitrogen fertilizer. * **Warm-Season Grasses: ** These grasses are actively growing in summer and can tolerate light fertilization.
+Use a balanced, slow-release fertilizer.
-- release, low
-- nitrogen fertilizer. * **Warm
-- Season Grasses: ** These grasses are actively growing in summer and can tolerate light fertilization.
-Use a balanced, slow
-- release fertilizer.

 Again, avoid excessive nitrogen.